Rajkumar6/MyRetail-2/README.md

 For both GetProductDetails and UpdatePrice API, controller will subscribe to Observable in Service.
 Service in turn invoke Hystrix Command Class for each external layers and provide the call back to Controller.

-For GetProductDetails, request will be asynchronously submitted to external target API and Embedded Mongo DB to receive product name and  price respectively.
+For GetProductDetails, request will be asynchronously submitted to external target API and Embedded Mongo DB to fetch product name and  price respectively.
 Service class will then merge output from each calls and provide consolidated response to controller.
 Incase of failure from any of the external services, corresponding error code and error message will be added to the response json.
 For example, if GetProductPrice from DB gets timedout, reponse will have error message for Price and valid product name returned from GetProductName.

 {
   "productId": 13860428,